iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> We will now discuss in a little more detail the Struggle for Existence.
+> If you want to be successful, you have to jump, there's no way around it.
 >
-> — Charles Darwin
+> — Steve Harvey

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->